kufre-abasi/Aleo-Workshop/README.md

-# Aleo-Workshop Workshop Documentation: Building and Deploying Aleo Programs
+# Aleo-Workshop Documentation: Building and Deploying Aleo Programs

 Introduction: This documentation outlines the steps taken during our workshop to build and deploy three different Aleo programs.
 The programs demonstrate basic arithmetic operations, token minting and transferring, and a simple voice messaging system using Aleo's privacy-preserving smart contracts.
 Each section will describe the purpose of the program, the code implementation, and the commands used to deploy these programs to the Aleo network.